ridvan-byr/-AI-Generated-Images/README.md

 Requirements to use the project effectively

-Download the -COCO dataset.
+-Download the COCO dataset.
 Link:https://cocodataset.org/#download -Download 2017 Train images [118K/18GB] and 2017 Train/Val annotations [241MB] from here.
 -In Python code, replace output_path = r “C:\Users\Asus\Desktop\ResimlerinCiktisi\sonuc_resmi.png” with the path to the file you want to output the image to.
 In -DataAdd.py